jncraton/computational-thinking-cpsc2020/lectures/24-dictionaries.md

 ----

 - Lists map numbers to values
-- Lists are *dense*, meaning number from 0 up to the list lenght all map to a value
+- Lists are *dense*, meaning numbers from 0 up to the list lenght all map to a value

 Dictionaries
 ------------